skytale-finance/skytale-contracts/README.md

 # SKYTALE SMART CONTRACTS

 ### INTRODUCTION

-The Skyatle Smart contracts has a Vesting and Token Contract .The tokens will be Locked For multiple wallet address according to the vesting cycle added by owner of contract .
+The Skytale Smart contracts has a Vesting and Token Contract .The tokens will be Locked For multiple wallet address according to the vesting cycle added by owner of contract .

 ### Constants
 - Unlock interval 30 days